PrestaShop/docs/src/content/1.7/modules/testing/basic-checks.md

 This tool is part of `prestashop/php-dev-tools` available on [Packagist](https://packagist.org/packages/prestashop/php-dev-tools), which can be required via composer.

 As an example, the license AFL is going to be applied on a PrestaShop native module.
-There is a AFL template existing in the lib that can be used, and there are a few folder to ignore while these changes are applied (`vendor` because libraries have their own license, test & _dev because they won't be part of the release package).
+There is a AFL template existing in the package that can be used, and there are a few folders to ignore while these changes are applied (`vendor` because libraries have their own license, `test` and `_dev` because they won't be part of the release package).

 Commands to install and use the tool would be: